-There is one thought which nobody likes the sound of: worms living inside you!
+There is one topic that nobody likes, and that is the subject of worms that invade the intestines of animals and people.
 Worms are parasitic and feed off your intestines and insides.
 While usually not too serious, they can cause considerable pain and discomfort.
 Some worms are also particularly contagious, so caution when dealing with worms must be taken.
-But which worms could harm your dog?
-Unfortunately, whipworms, roundworms and hookworms can all take up residence in your dog!
+But which worms can harm your dog?
+Unfortunately, whipworms, roundworms, and hookworms can all take up residence in your dog!
 But can your dog catch worms from cats?

+Yes, dogs can get worms from felines.
 People may think specific strains of worms cannot be transmitted between species, but a number of worms can, in fact, be transmitted from cats to your dog.
-So if you have a household cat as well as a dog and you suspect your cat might have worms, it would be well worth keeping them separated until the worm infestation has been dealt with!
+If you have a household cat as well as a dog and you suspect your cat might have worms, it would be well worth keeping them separated until the worm infestation has been dealt with!

 Fortunately, spotting the signs of worms in your dog is relatively straightforward.
 The first thing to look out for is worms in your dog’s stool or vomit.
-But has your dog also lost its appetite or lost a lot of weight recently?
+Has your dog experienced a reduction in appetite or lost a lot of weight recently?
 These are all potential signs that your dog may have a worm infestation.

-Your vet will diagnose worms through an analysis of their stool.
-If you have a fresh sample within the last 24 hours then you can bring it in with you.
+Your vet will diagnose worms through an analysis of your pooch's stool.
+If you have a fresh sample, taken within the last 24 hours, bring it with you to the appointment.
 Your vet will use a fecal float and microscopic analysis to identify the type of worms your dog has.

-For further information about symptoms, causes and diagnosing worm infestations, our guide to Worm Infestations in Dogs.
+For further information about the symptoms, causes, and method of diagnosis of worm infestations, our guide to Worm Infestations in Dogs can fill you in.

-Treatment of worms is relatively straightforward.
+The treatment of worms is relatively straightforward.
 Your vet will prescribe a course of deworming medication.
-They will be given either orally or injected, but will kill all living worms inside your dog.
+Your pooch will be given either an oral or injectable medication and it will kill all living worms inside your dog.
 The worms will dissolve and exit via your dog’s stool.
-Often, multiple treatments will be needed as medication sometimes can only kill adult worms.
+Often, multiple treatments will be needed as the medicine sometimes kills only the adult worms.

 It is essential during the deworming period that you ensure your dog does not get re-infected.
-That means cleaning up any excrement from your dog and cat.
-It also means trying to keep their bed and areas clean and disinfected.
-Plus, it is vital that you wear gloves when handling infected objects and feces, as you do not want the infection spreading to yourself or your children!
+That means cleaning up excrement in the yard left behind by your dog and cat.
+Keep their bed and areas clean and disinfected.
+Plus, it is vital that you wear gloves when handling infected objects and feces, as you do not want the infection spreading to yourself or your children.

 It will usually be several weeks before your dog is fully recovered, as numerous treatments are often needed.
-Until all the worms are killed your dog may seem lethargic, unwell, and not his normal self.
+Until all the worms are eradicated, your dog may seem lethargic, unwell, and quiet.
 But within several weeks or a couple of months, you can expect full recovery.

-For first-hand accounts from other owners, plus frequently asked questions answered by our in-house vets, visit Roundworms in Dogs.
+For first-hand accounts from other dog owners, visit Roundworms in Dogs.

 Worms manifest themselves in dogs in many of the same ways they do in cats and other animals.
 Some of the symptoms frequently seen are as follows: